-A checkbox list is displayed with control options for fragment ions to display in the table, default are the ions used during the search.
-Below this control is another for the ms/ms labels: ID displays the ion type for the corresponding identified ion (e.g. y10, b7); MS id displays the mass values for identified ions; MS no displays the mass values for non-identified ions.
+A checkbox list ('lons') is displayed with control options for fragment ions to display in the table, default are the ions used during the search.
+Below this control is another for the ms/ms labels ('Labels') of the right-hand graph: ID displays the ion type for the corresponding identified ion (e.g. y10, b7); MS id displays the mass values for identified ions; MS no displays the mass values for non-identified ions.
 At the top left is a small bar that shows the relative ion intensity (green) .
 Resting the mouse cursor on top of the bar will show the actual intensity in a fly-by window.

-The second tab in the panel displays a table showing the most important search parameters.
-The last tab enables a few filters for displaying only particular modifications.
+The second tab enables a few filters for displaying only particular modifications.
 Note that selecting 'All peptides' often generates a huge list.

 At the top right is a list of all peptides identified during the search.
 The actual peptides displayed depends on the setting of the 'Display' option in the bottom toolbar: Disp.
 Unique Several options are available: Unique only the highest scoring peptide of each kind is displayed (default).
-Different modifications count as different peptides, even same modification in different locations.
+Different modifications count as different peptides. even same modification in different locations.
 Only modified only modified peptides are displayed.
-No Cys and No ox. omits modified cysteines and modified oxygens which may obscure other information.
-All all peptides that fit the search criteria are shown.
+No Cys and No ox. omits modified cysteines and